PopovEvgeniy/freefiledestroyer/readme.txt

 Version history

-0.1 — First version.
+0.1: The first version.
-0.2 — Erasing algorithm improved.
+0.2: The erasing algorithm improved.
-0.3 — 0.4 — Small optimization in program source code.
+0.3-0.4: The small optimization in the program source code.
-0.5 — Small changes.
+0.5: The small changes.
-0.6 — File engine changed.
+0.6: The file engine changed.
-0.7 — Erasing algorithm changed.
+0.7: The erasing algorithm changed.
-0.8 — Program speed increased.
+0.8: The program speed increased.
-0.9 — Small changes.
+0.9: The small changes.
-1.0 — 1.0.1 — Source code portability improved.
+1.0-1.0.1: The source code portability improved.
-1.0.2 — Small changes.
+1.0.2: The small changes.
-1.0.3 — Random number generator improved.
+1.0.3: The random number generator improved.
-1.0.4 — Small changes.
+1.0.4: The small changes.
-1.0.5 —  Source code portability improved.
+1.0.5: The source code portability improved.
-1.0.6 — Small changes.
+1.0.6: The small changes.
-1.0.6.1 — Documentation updated.
+1.0.6.1: Documentation updated.
-1.0.7 — Small changes.
+1.0.7: The small changes.
 Documentation updated.
-1.0.8 — Small changes.
+1.0.8: The small changes.
-1.0.9 — Erasing algorithm changed.
+1.0.9: The erasing algorithm changed.
-1.1 — 1.1.3 — Small changes.
+1.1-1.1.3: The small changes.
-1.1.3.0.1 – Documentation updated.
+1.1.3.0.1: Documentation updated.
-1.1.4 — 1.1.5 — Small changes.
-1.1.5.1 — Makefile updated.
+1.1.4-1.1.5: The small changes.
+1.1.5.1: The makefile updated.
-1.1.5.2 — Source code recompiled under Open Watcom V2 Fork.
+1.1.5.2: The source code was recompiled under Open Watcom V2 Fork.
-1.1.6 — Small changes.
-1.1.6.1 — Makefile updated.
-1.1.7 — 1.1.8 — Small changes.
+1.1.6: The small changes.
+1.1.6.1: The makefile updated.
+1.1.7-1.1.8: The small changes.
-1.1.8.1 – Documentation updated.
+1.1.8.1: Documentation updated.
-1.1.9 — 1.2 — Small changes.
+1.1.9-1.2: The small changes.
-1.2.1 — Unix-specific improvement: processor usage reduced.
+1.2.1: Unix-specific improvement: the processor usage reduced.
-1.2.2 — Memory usage reduced.
+1.2.2: The memory usage is reduced.
-1.2.3 — Small changes.
+1.2.3: The small changes.
-1.2.3.1 — Installer for Windows has been added.
+1.2.3.1: The installer for Windows has been added.
-1.2.3.2 — Small bug in the installer fixed.
+1.2.3.2: A small bug in the installer is fixed.
-1.2.4 — Small bug fixed.
+1.2.4: A small bug is fixed.
-1.2.5 — Small changes.
-1.2.5.1 — Installer improved.
+1.2.5: The small changes.
+1.2.5.1: The installer improved.
-1.2.6 — Visual C++ support improved.
+1.2.6: Visual C++ support improved.
-1.2.7 — Small changes.
+1.2.7: The small changes.
-1.2.8 — Small bug fixed.
+1.2.8: A small bug is fixed.
-1.2.9 — 1.3 — Small changes.
+1.2.9-1.3: The small changes.
+1.3.0.1: Documentation updated.
+1.3.1: The small changes.
-1.3.0.1 – Documentation updated.
+1.3.1.1: Documentation updated.
-1.3.1 — Small changes.